Do you think you need to resurface your swimming pool? If so, you’re probably wondering just how much does it cost to resurface a pool?

-When it comes to resurfacing a pool, certain features can be added to make it look and function better.
+When it comes to resurfacing a pool, certain swimming pool features can be added to make it look and function better.
 These features include adding a new tile border or coping around the pool’s edge, replacing existing decking with more durable materials such as concrete or pavers, and installing new filtration systems.

 Additionally, resurfacing a pool allows for adding amenities like waterfalls, swim outs, fountains, LED lighting fixtures, and slides that can enhance the overall aesthetic appeal of your outdoor space.
 With these additions in mind, you’ll be able to transform your pool into an inviting oasis for entertaining family and friends!

 How do you know when your pool needs to be resurfaced?

 Swimming pool resurfacing is an important part of maintaining your pool’s longevity and aesthetic appeal.
 It can also reduce costs in keeping your pool clean.
 To ensure you get the most out of your swimming pool resurfacing, it’s important to know when it should be done.

 A good rule of thumb is to have your pool resurfaced every ten to fifteen years.
 However, this may vary depending on environmental factors such as exposure to sunlight, heavy rains, or regular use.

 Signs of wear and tear may indicate that resurfacing is needed sooner.
 The current finish material will also impact the lifespan of your pool’s finish.
 Plaster, or marcite, may last ten years, while a pebble or quartz finish may last twenty years.